 There is more to do than you can imagine, there are sand art tapestries that will blow your mind.
 People from all over the country come together to honor their dead with these insanely creative and decorative sand art tapestries, that you simply cannot ignore.
 They are everywhere and each is as stunning as the next.

 Each and every day, evening and night while experiencing the Day of the Dead in Oaxaca will be capped off with Comparsas.
 These are similar to what you would experience say at Carnival, a lot of costumed dancing, music and lots of excited people in the streets joining in, truly a sight to behold.

 The celebration will take place all over the sprawling community of Oaxaca.
 The surrounding towns and villages will be part of the spectacle so it will not be hard to find out where you need to be.
 If in doubt, ask a local they will be able to help you and will be happy to point you in the right direction.

 Oaxaca is a city in Southern Mexico.
 It is a fairly large town with a lot of smaller surrounding towns and villages.
 There is plenty of local transportation options, but to be safe it is recommended that you speak with hotel staff about how to get out and about.
 They will tell you the best routes and trusted taxi services.
 Walking, of course, is going to be your best bet.

 Most of the streets will be closed for parades and for people to display alters, sculptures, and various vendors from markets will be present as well.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Day of the Dead 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Day of the Dead 2023 using the map below!